spatie/laravel-mailcoach-docs-old/docs/package/working-with-campaigns/tracking-clicks.md

 ## How it works under the hood

-When you send a campaign that has click tracking enabled, we'll replace each link in the mail with a link that points to the `Spatie\Mailcoach\Http\Controllers\TrackClicksController`.
-A route to this controller has been set up by the `Route::MailCoach` you used when [configuring the package](/docs/package/general/installation-and-setup/#add-the-route-macro).
+When you send a campaign that has click tracking enabled, the email service provider you use will replace each link in your mail by a unique link on it's own domain.
+When somebody clicks that link, the email service provider will get a request, and it will know that the link was clicked.
+Next the request will be redirected to the original link.

-Here's an example: a link with `href` `https://spatie.be` will be replaced with `https://yourapp.com/email-campaigns/track-clicks/<campaign-link-uuid>/<subscriber-uuid>?redirect=https://spatie.be`.

-## Queuing click tracking

-When sending a campaign to a large list, that endpoint could be hit a lot over a short timespan.
-To ensure a fast response time, when the `TrackClicksController` is hit, it will not update the database, but dispatch a job named `RegisterClickJob`.
-The controller will respond with a redirect to the url that is the `redirect` URL parameter.
-The dispatch `RegisterClickJob` job update the database.

-Because there's the potential for a great many of these jobs to be scheduled, we recommend using a separate queue for handling them.
-You can configure the queue to be used in the `perform_on_queue.register_click_job` key of the `email-campaigns` config file.
+Via a web hook, the email service provider will let Mailcoach know that a link has been clicked.